AbigailMcbride8683524/mils/README.md

 Code cleanup and formatting
 Updated styling and themes - update 4
-Added new feature for better user experience - update 33
+Added new feature for better user experience - update 33 Added new feature for better user experience - 74